 General Facts About Dragonflies

-2. Dragonflies have been given many descriptive names around the world – in England they are called ‘water dippers’, the Chinese call them ‘old glassy’ and they were known as the ‘big needle of wings’ by the ancient Celts!
-Another nickname is the ‘mosquito hawk’, because they hold the same position in relation to mosquitoes as the hawk does to mice …
+2. Dragonflies have been given many descriptive names around the world – in England, they are called ‘water dippers’, the Chinese call them ‘old glassy’ and they were known as the ‘big needle of wings’ by the ancient Celts!
+Another nickname is the ‘mosquito hawk’, because they hold the same position in relation to mosquitoes as the hawk does to mice.
+That is pretty helpful of them for humans.

 3. There are approximately 5,680 species of dragonfly and they can be found everywhere in the world except Antarctica.
 However, only a few hundred are found anywhere except the tropical zones (and most of those are in pretty remote areas).

 4. The earliest dragonflies were around some 300 million years ago (therefore predating the dinosaurs by quite a bit) and may have been the first flying insects ever.
-What’s more, modern dragonflies, while much smaller, look very much as their distinct ancestors did, having hardly changed at all in all that time.
-[See Also: Facts About African Antelopes]
+What’s more, modern dragonflies, while much smaller, look very much as their distinct ancestors did, hardly changed at all in all that time.

 5. Most dragonflies fall into the average size range of around 3-4 in (7.6-10.1 cm) wingspan, but modern dragonflies such as the Costa Rican damselfly Megalopreprus caerulatus have been measured with wingspans of up to 7.5 in (19 cm), and back in the time of the dinosaurs they were *much* bigger – the largest fossil dragonfly found so far had a wingspan of 2ft 6 in (76 cm), making it the largest flying insect in history as far as we know.